MIRUDHULA-DHANARAJ/crypto-trading-chatbot/README.md

 A RAG-based cryptocurrency knowledge chatbot that answers questions about crypto, trading, technical analysis, and risk management using a curated knowledge base.

-The application supports conversational text interaction and is designed to be extended with voice input/output using the same RAG backend.
+The application supports conversational text interaction using the  RAG backend.

 ## Live Demo